 Surgery is used to remove cancer tumors or lymph nodes, especially if they are causing symptoms.

-Radiation Therapy uses high-energy x-rays to kill cancer cells.
+Radiation therapy uses high-energy x-rays to kill cancer cells.
 With advanced disease, radiation is used mostly to treat cancer symptoms or metastases to the brain.

 Immunotherapy activates or triggers the immune system to recognize and fight cancer cells.
-FDA-approved immunotherapy drugs include:

-Studies are investigating adoptive cell therapies that select and make immune cells to fight cancer and antibodies against Programmed death-1 receptor axis, among others
+Studies are investigating adoptive cell therapies that select and make immune cells to fight cancer and antibodies against Programmed death-1 receptor axis, among others.

 Some patients benefit from chemotherapy.
 Chemotherapy can be given by mouth or through a vein (intravenously).
-Chemotherapy drugs most often used for metastatic melanoma include:

-Palliative Care is a critical part of cancer care, regardless of what type of treatment you are getting.
+Palliative care is a critical part of cancer care, regardless of what type of treatment you are getting.
 It can help address physical symptoms such as pain, fatigue, and appetite changes, and emotional symptoms such as stress, depression, and anxiety.

 Clinical Trials may offer patients access to the most promising therapies for metastatic disease.
 Clinical trials test novel therapies or new ways to use or combine drugs or techniques that are already approved.
 Ask your doctor if a clinical trial, locally or elsewhere, would be suitable for you.